ory/docs/docs/kratos/concepts/docker.md

        oryd/kratos:latest-sqlite
 ```

-In general we only recommend this approach for local development.
+We only recommend this approach for local development.

 #### Creating custom Docker image